Definition of Torture according to the United Nations Convention Against Torture

 Organizations, including Amnesty International and FIACAT have played an active role in organizing events around the world to promote this day.
 Activities may include: photo exhibitions; the distribution of posters and other material to boost people’s awareness of issues related to human torture; and prayer vigil.

-ACAT France, member of FIACAT, initiated a Prayer Vigil eleven years ago (called “La nuit des veilleurs”).
-ACAT UK has taken part in this action the last eight firstname.lastname@example.org
+ACAT France, member of FIACAT, initiated a Prayer Vigil twelve years ago (called “La nuit des veilleurs”).
+ACAT UK has taken part in this action the last nine firstname.lastname@example.org